-$p{\text{CT}} \ll 350$ hPa.
-As mentioned in the introduction, not only can these high clouds impact the MLS retrieval of atmospheric constituents, but they can also breach the tropopause and inject ice particles into the lowermost stratosphere.
+to infer the MODIS-retrieved p{CT} .
+Here, our goal is to reliably differentiate between mid-level to low clouds and highreaching convection with $p{\text{CT}} \leq 350$ hPa.
+As mentioned in the Introduction, not only can these high clouds impact the MLS retrieval of atmospheric constituents, but they can also breach the tropopause and inject ice particles into the lower-most stratosphere.

-This section presents a statistical performance evaluation of the p{CT} prediction in section 5.1, a global analysis of p{CT} distributions in section 5.2, as well as a close-up look at p{CT} predictions for the same example scenes over the North American and Asian monsoon regions that were shown earlier (section 5.3).
+This section presents a statistical performance evaluation of the p{CT} prediction in Sect.
+5.1, a global analysis of p{CT} distributions in Sect.
+5.2, and a close-up look at p{CT} predictions for the same example scenes over the North American and Asian monsoon regions that were shown earlier (Sect.
+5.3).